fastlane/fastlane/README.md

 *Deliver* uses the following techniques under the hood:

 - The iTMSTransporter tool is used to fetch the latest app metadata from iTunesConnect and upload the updated app metadata back to Apple. iTMSTransporter is a command line tool provided by Apple.
 - With the iTMSTransporter you can not create new version on iTunesConnect or actually publish the newly uploaded ipa file.
-This is why there is some browser scripting involved, using Capybara (https://github.com/jnicklas/capybara) and Poltergeist (https://github.com/teampoltergeist/poltergeist)
+This is why there is some browser scripting involved, using [Capybara](https://github.com/jnicklas/capybara) and [Poltergeist](https://github.com/teampoltergeist/poltergeist).
 - The iTunes search API to find missing information about a certain app, like the *apple_id* when you only pass the *bundle_identifier*.

 # Tips